Should you buy an iPod Touch?

 By Oliver Trebilcock

-Considering buying an MP3 player?
-Find out whether it’s the right choice for you.
+Considering buying an iPod?
+Find out what the options are and whether it’s the right choice for you.

 While almost all MP3 player features are now built in to modern smartphones, some still prefer a separate device.
 Apple’s iPod is by far the most popular MP3 player, so we outline the features below to see if it’s worth buying.

 Best headphones – while iPods come with headphones in the box, you can vastly improve the sound quality by switching them for one of our top pairs.

 The only iPod Apple now offers is the iPod Touch (7th Gen), which launched in 2019 and is internet-enabled with has a touchscreen.
 All others were discontinued in 2017, so if you’re looking for a simpler device, you’ll need to buy second-hand or look for alternatives such as a Sony Walkman.